Table of Contents_

 Although most televisions claim an ability to reach 120Hz or 240Hz or even higher in a refresh rate, whether they actually offer such an impressive leap in performance levels is up for debate.
 Each TV manufacturer uses its own software to create the extra frames, and nearly every TV manufacturer uses a marketing brand to describe its refresh rate.

 It’s important to understand: There is no standard you can use from TV to TV to determine its actual refresh rate or how a particular unit’s software will perform.
-Some manufacturers rely on marketing claims when touting a certain refresh rate, rather than an actual measured TV refresh rate.
-And manufacturers will throw exciting brand names on their refresh rates to make them sound like a high performance product.
+Some manufacturers rely on marketing claims when touting a certain refresh rate rather than an actually measured TV refresh rate.
+And manufacturers will throw exciting brand names on their refresh rates to make them sound like high-performance products.

 Also Read: Best TV For Gaming